 Hepatitis A Vaccine

-Hepatitis A vaccine can prevent a severe liver disease, Hepatitis A. To know more about the disease, its manifestations and complications, click here please.
+The Hepatitis A vaccine can prevent a severe liver disease, Hepatitis A. To know more about the disease, its manifestations, and complications, click here, please.

 Who needs the Hepatitis A vaccine?

-• All children and adolescents who have not received the vaccine, and who are older than one year of age, and have not suffered from Hepatitis A earlier.
+• All children and adolescents who have not received the vaccine, and who are older than one year of age, and have not had Hepatitis A earlier.

-• Adults who have not been immunized, and who have not suffered from Hepatitis A earlier.
+• Adults who have not received immunization and have never contracted Hepatitis A before.

 When should children receive their vaccine?

-Ideally anytime after 12 months of age but before the completion of two years of age.
-However, if the individual is older than two years, then earlier the vaccination schedule starts the better.
+Ideally, after 12 months of age but before the completion of two years of age.
+However, if the individual is older than two years, the earlier the vaccination schedule starts, the better.

 How many doses of the vaccine will my child need?

-To get long-lasting protection, s/he will need two doses that are at least 6 months apart.
-Remember, the protection starts only after a month or so after the immunization.
-So it is very important to continue with general hygienic measures.
-Also please remember, that even after vaccination for many illnesses, you can develop other common diseases that do not have any vaccines as yet.
-Therefore, one cannot forget basic sanitary measures to prevent diseases in general.
+To get long-lasting protection, he or she will need two doses that are at least 6 months apart.
+Remember, the protection starts only about a month after immunization.
+So it is essential to continue with general hygienic measures.
+Also, please remember that even after vaccination for many illnesses, you can develop other common diseases that do not have any vaccines as yet.
+Therefore, one cannot forget basic sanitary measures to prevent diseases.

 Can I combine Hepatitis A with other vaccines?

-Delay or avoid taking Hepatitis A vaccine if:
+Delay or avoid taking the Hepatitis A vaccine if:

-1. You have had a severe allergic response to a previous dose of Hepatitis A vaccine
+1. You have had a severe allergic reaction to a previous dose of the Hepatitis A vaccine

-2. You have had a severe allergic response to any component of the vaccine.
-All Hep A vaccines contain alum and some may contain 2-phenoxyethanol
+2. You have had a severe allergic reaction to any component of the vaccine.
+All Hep A vaccines contain alum, and some may contain 2-phenoxyethanol

 4. In adult women, if you are pregnant (There is no evidence to show that it is harmful to either the mother or the baby, but unless studies conclusively prove this, it might be better to wait).